rajdeep-314/python_fractions/README.md

 # Fractions

-A data type to simulate fractions in Python
+A data type to implement fractions in Python
 <br><br>

 ## Origin